Willey still in World Cup frame as he gets England call for New Zealand series

 The Northants man was part of the England squad that won the T20 World Cup in Australia last winter.

-Former Northants opener Ben Duckett misses out on the 50-over squad, but is named in the T20 group.
+Former Northants opener Ben Duckett misses out on the 50-over squad and World Cup selection, but is named in the T20 group.

-England Men’s national selector Luke Wright said: “We have been able to name two extremely strong squads that underline the depth of talent we enjoy in white-ball cricket.

-“Any series against New Zealand is closely fought and will provide us with an ideal opportunity to test ourselves against one of the best teams in the world.”

 England Men ODI squad: Jos Buttler (Lancashire – captain); Moeen Ali (Warwickshire); Gus Atkinson (Surrey); Jonny Bairstow (Yorkshire); Sam Curran (Surrey); Liam Livingstone (Lancashire); Dawid Malan (Yorkshire); Adil Rashid (Yorkshire); Joe Root (Yorkshire); Jason Roy (Surrey); Ben Stokes (Durham); Reece Topley (Surrey); David Willey (Northamptonshire); Mark Wood (Durham); Chris Woakes (Warwickshire)